-Students not currently admitted who wish to take a special course at Midwestern, such as a seminar, workshop, conference, or other special event, must complete the online Special Status Application and pay the applicable tuition and fees.
+Students not currently admitted who wish to take a special course at Midwestern, such as a seminar, workshop, conference, or other special event, must complete the Enrollment Form for Special Courses for Non-admitted Students and pay the applicable tuition and fees.
 Students may take up to 4 credit hours of such courses while in the application process.
-To take regular online or classroom courses, students should apply to be degree-seeking or non-degree seeking students.
+To take regular online or classroom courses, students should apply to be degree-seeking or nondegree- seeking students.